RVDavis/RVDavis.github.io/cv.md

 ### Selected conference presentations and invited talks (since 2019)

-**2022:__ Workshop: Conducting participatory research with non-speaking autistic children and young people: Warwick University, invited speaker. **
+**2022:** Workshop: Conducting participatory research with non-speaking autistic children and young people: Warwick University, invited speaker.
-2022:** Neurodiversity & bilingual families - access to information and support: _Autistica Research fesival,_ selected for poster presentation.
+**2022:** Neurodiversity & bilingual families - access to information and support: _Autistica Research fesival,_ selected for poster presentation.
 **2022:** Autism and Bilingualism: A Thematic Analysis of Practitioner Perspectives and Experiences: _Autistica Research fesival,_ selected for poster presentation.
 **2022:** Autism and Bilingualism: A Thematic Analysis of Practitioner Perspectives and Experiences: _International Society_ _for Autism Research_.
-Selected for poster presentatio
+Selected for poster presentation.
 **2021:** Autism Bilingualism, and cognitive development: _NHS RHCYP Grand Round,_ invited speaker.
 **2021:** Charting the impact of bilingualism on social attentional skills in autistic and non-autistic children. _International Society_ _for Autism Research_.
 Selected for poster presentation.
 **2021:** Charting the impact of bilingualism on development in autistic and non-autistic children. _University of Edinburgh Psychology Society seminar series_, Invited speaker.